armis-security/DataHack2019/README.md

 ![Network](/resources/DataHackViz.png?raw=true "Data Hack")

-# Solution Example
-<a name="SolutionExample"></a>
-Please look for the example.ipynb notebook in the examples directory.
-There should be a straightforward approach on anomaly detection using the datasets above.

-TODO: add example

 # Evaluation
 <a name="Evaluation"></a>
 As this is an unsupervised challenge, the evaluation process will be a mix of classical leaderboard evaluation and in-person review of the models used. <br>